apache/druid/docs/development/extensions-contrib/materialized-view.md

 |--------|-----------|---------|
 |queryType	|The query type.
 This should always be view	|yes|
 |query	|The real query of this `view` query.
 The real query must be [groupBy](../../querying/groupbyquery.md), [topN](../../querying/topnquery.md), or [timeseries](../../querying/timeseriesquery.md) type.|yes|

-**Note that Materialized View is currently designated as experimental.
-Please make sure the time of all processes are the same and increase monotonically.
-Otherwise, some unexpected errors may happen on query results.**